lab-carpentry/blueprint-onboarding/README.rst

 ------------------------

-Lab Carpentry was initially created at the 2015 Moore DDD Training Club, held at UC Davis on October 10th and 11th, by
+Lab Carpentry was initially created at the 2015 Moore DDD Training Club, held at UC Davis on October 10th and 11th, by:

 * Matthew Turk
 * Blair Sullivan
 * Raman Shah
 * Casey Greene
-* C. Titus Brown
+* \C. Titus Brown

 License
 -------